Two Efficient Ridge Solutions for the Incremental Broad Learning System on Added Inputs: Complexity Comparison and Numerical Experiments

+Regarding the simulations on the MNIST dataset for Tables \Rmnum{2}-\Rmnum{6}, the relevant networks and increments of inputs are as follows.
+The simulations for Table \Rmnum{5} of \cite{BL_trans_paper} are followed by those for Tables \Rmnum{2} and \Rmnum{4}, where the network is constructed by $k=5100$ nodes including $10 \times 10$ feature nodes and $5000$ enhancement nodes, and $p=10000>k$ training samples are added in each of the 5 update.
+In our simulations for Tables \Rmnum{3} and \Rmnum{5}, we construct the network by $k=15110$ nodes including $10 \times 11$ feature nodes and $15000$ enhancement nodes, and add $p=4000<k$ training samples in each of the 5 update.
+Moreover, as Table \Rmnum{6} in \cite{BL_trans_paper}, Table \Rmnum{6} gives the experimental results for the increment of inputs and nodes.
+In the simulations for Table \Rmnum{6}, we utilize 40000 training samples to train the initial network with $10 \times 6$ feature nodes and $11000$ enhancement nodes, and in each of the 5 update, we increase 4000 inputs, and then increase 810 nodes including $10$ feature nodes, $300$ enhancement nodes only corresponding to the added feature nodes, and $500$ extra enhancement nodes.

+Tables \Rmnum{2} and \Rmnum{3} give the testing accuracies~\footnote{In all the tables of this paper, the testing accuracies are the mean and standard deviation of 100 simulations.} of the presented BLS algorithms, for the ridge parameter $\lambda={{10}^{-8}},{{10}^{-7}},\cdots,{{10}^{-1}}$.
+The simulations for Table \Rmnum{2} show that \textbf{Sqrt.} and \textbf{Recur.} always achieve the same testing accuracy as \textbf{D-Rdg} when $\lambda \ge {{10}^{-7}}$ and $\lambda \ge {{10}^{-5}}$, respectively, and the simulations for Table \Rmnum{3} show that \textbf{Sqrt.}, \textbf{Recur.} and \textbf{D-Rdg} always achieve the same testing accuracy when $\lambda \ge {{10}^{-5}}$.
+Then for simplicity, the same testing accuracy achieved by multiple BLS algorithms is listed only once in Tables \Rmnum{2} and \Rmnum{3}.
+As observed from Tables \Rmnum{2} and \Rmnum{3}, both the proposed ridge solutions for BLS basically achieve the testing accuracy of the direct ridge solution, and improve the testing accuracy of the existing BLS when $\lambda \ge 10^{-7}$ in Table \Rmnum{2} and $\lambda \ge 10^{-6}$ in Table \Rmnum{3}.
+The above-mentioned improvement becomes more significant as $\lambda$ is bigger.

-It can be seen from Table \Rmnum{4} that when $p>k$, the speedups in each additional training time of both the proposed BLS algorithms over the existing algorithm are $1.95 \sim 5.43$ and $2.29 \sim 6.34$, respectively, and the speedups in total training time of both the proposed BLS algorithms over the existing algorithm are $3.72$ and $4.37$, respectively.
-On the other hand, it can be seen from Table \Rmnum{5} that when $p<k$, the speedups in each additional training time of both the proposed BLS algorithms over the existing algorithm are $8.83 \sim 10.21$ and $2.28 \sim 2.58$, respectively, and the speedups in total training time of both the proposed BLS algorithms over the existing algorithm are $3.30$ and $2.03$, respectively.
-Obviously both the proposed BLS algorithms significantly accelerate the existing BLS algorithm.
-The proposed recursive BLS algorithm is slower than the proposed square-root BLS algorithm when $p>k$, and the proposed recursive BLS algorithm is faster than the proposed square-root BLS algorithm when $p<k$.
+Tables \Rmnum{4} and \Rmnum{5} show the training time of the existing BLS and the proposed recursive and square-root algorithms, which is the average value of 500 simulations.
+In Tables \Rmnum{4} and \Rmnum{5}, the speedups are ${T_{existing}}/{T_{proposed}}$, i.e., the ratio between the training time of the existing BLS and that of the proposed algorithm.
+Table \Rmnum{4} shows that when $p>k$, the speedups of \textbf{Recur.} and \textbf{Sqrt.} over \textbf{Exst.} in each additional training time are $1.99 \sim 7.40$ and $3.22 \sim 11.87$, respectively, and the speedups in total training time are $4.41$ and $6.92$, respectively.
+On the other hand, Table \Rmnum{5} shows that when $p<k$, the speedups of \textbf{Recur.} and \textbf{Sqrt.} over \textbf{Exst.} in each additional training time are $3.28 \sim 4.37$ and $1.30 \sim 1.75$, respectively, and the speedups in total training time are $2.80$ and $1.59$, respectively.
+Obviously both the proposed BLS algorithms significantly accelerate the existing BLS, while compared to the proposed recursive BLS, the proposed square-root BLS is faster when $p>k$, and is slower when $p<k$.